shaneburrell/avr32-toolchain/README.md

-## Gomspace AVR32 toolchain
+## AVR32 toolchain

-This repository contains the scripts needed to build the AVR32 toolchain with GomSpace modifications.
+This repository contains the scripts needed to build the AVR32 toolchain with GomSpace and my own modifications.
 It is based on the work done by https://github.com/embecosm/avr32-toolchain

 ### Repository structure: